-California has chosen the State administered approach (e.g. the State Option), whereby physical health will be managed by physical health managed care plans functioning as medical homes for the coverage expansion population.
-Mental health and substance use disorder services within the scope of practice of the primary care physician will be provided by the managed care plans, which will receive Per Member Per Month (PMPM) payments.
-Specialty Mental Health services, and substance use services through the Drug Medi-Cal will continue to be provided by County MHPs and will continue to be delivered via the current delivery platforms and will remain carved out from the physical health managed care plans.
+California has chosen the State administered approach, whereby physical health will be managed by physical health managed care plans for the coverage expansion population.
+Non-specialty mental health and substance use disorder services will be provided by the managed care plans, which will receive Per Member Per Month (PMPM) payments10.
+Specialty Mental Health services, and substance use services through the Drug Medi-Cal will continue to be provided or arranged for by County MHPs and county alcohol and other drug programs.